google/WebFundamentals/src/content/en/updates/2018/07/css-scroll-snap.md

 ## Future work

-Chrome 69 ships the core functionality specified in CSS Scroll Snap specification.
+Chrome 69 ships the core functionality specified in the CSS Scroll Snap specification.
 The main omissions are snapping for keyboard scrolling and fragment navigations which at the moment are not supported by any other implementations.
-Chrome will continue improving this feature over time particularly focusing on missing features, improving snap selection algorithm, animation smoothness, and devtools facilities.
+Chrome will continue improving this feature over time, particularly focusing on missing features, improving the snap selection algorithm, animation smoothness, and devtools facilities.

 {% include "web/_shared/rss-widget-updates.html" %}